Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 4. For the construction, process, and marine shipyard sectors, there are some additional steps to take.
 For example, for construction and process, you need to apply for man-year entitlement.
 For more information, please refer to MOM’s article on “Key facts on Work Permit for migrant worker”, under the heading “Pass map”.

-Before Work Permit worker arrives in Singapore:
+Before a Work Permit worker arrives in Singapore:

 1. Apply for the work permit.
 This may be done via WP Online.
 At this point, you will need to pay $35 for each pass.